CY83R-3X71NC710N/RTS-Games-Compatibility-Silicon-MacOS/README.md

 (All these RTS games are on gamepass)

-So really the only games that most people will struggle playing on macOS are those games that use spring.exe
+So really the only games that most people will struggle playing on macOS are those games that use spring.exe (Are those games worth playing the engine seems highly outdated)